 Breaking the habit

 If you’ve been having a drink most days as your way to relax, it can be hard to break that habit.
-So start by aiming to have just one small drink with your dinner in the evening.
+So start by aiming to have just one smaller drink with your dinner in the evening.
 Try to resist the temptation to reach for the bottle as soon as you get home.
-This is a really effective way to cut back.
+This is an effective way to cut back.

 Social anxiety and alcohol

-Alcohol lowers your inhibitions, so you may say and do things more freely than when you’re sober.
+Alcohol lowers your inhibitions, so when you drink you may say and do things more freely than when you’re sober.
 If you’re feeling nervous or anxious at a party, you might use alcohol to help you feel more confident and less afraid.

-It may feel like this helps in the short term, as you may feel more relaxed.
-But overall, it’s not a good idea and is harmful to your health.
+This might seem helpful in the short term, as you may feel more relaxed.
+But overall, it’s a temporary solution that can be harmful to your health.

-Alcohol alters your perceptions – you may miss cues or misinterpret things, making you feel paranoid and upset.
-That’s why people may argue with their partners, friends or even strangers when they’ve had too much to drink.
+Alcohol alters your perceptions – you may miss cues, misinterpret how you’re feeling, or become upset.
+That’s why people may argue with their partners, friends, or even strangers when they’ve had too much to drink.
 It can also increase the risk of your social anxiety carrying on over time.

 Alcohol affects your brain’s chemistry and increases the risk of feeling anxious or depressed.
-If you’ve been drinking more recently and have noticed you’ve been feeling low, giving up alcohol could help.
+If you’ve been drinking more and noticed you’ve been feeling low, giving up alcohol could help.

 Signs that alcohol is harming your mental health include: